 Quickly into this shift, I also started applying this to my life.
 As I saw so many of my friends having babies in the last year, I was constantly bombarded with the questions of when I’d be having my own.
 While I’ve not been in that stage of life, that doesn’t mean I can’t support and cheer for the friends who are.

-We have to stop comparing all of our successes or failures or goals to what others are doing.
+We have to stop comparing all of our successes, failures, or goals to what others are doing.
 Many people are right where they’re supposed to be in life, business, and work.
 Many people are working towards goals we can’t see, but we have to stop judging and creating this false narrative in our minds that we are better than others or even the opposite of they’re so much more successful than me.

 If you’re battling this, let’s look at it this way: